 Don’t stop there.
 See what real-life people have experienced with your agency or insurer by searching out customer reviews and testimonials.
-Third-party review sites like TrustPilot and Consumer Affairs are a great place to start when seeking real testimonials from real customers who’ve gone through the experience.
+Third-party review sites, such as TrustPilot and Consumer Affairs, are a good place to start when seeking real testimonials from real customers who’ve gone through the experience.

 Using A.M.
 Best ratings to find the right coverage for you

 You can never be too selective when your family’s financial security is at stake.
 Put your insurer through the paces to help access the likelihood it will be there when you need it most.
 Reviewing A.M.
 Best ratings for each insurer is a terrific place to start when you’re researching life insurance.

 Once you’ve identified the top life insurance companies, the next stop on your journey should be to get an estimate for how much a policy will cost.
 You’ll probably be pleasantly surprised at how affordable term life insurance coverage can be.

 Rachel Parisi is a freelance writer and attorney.
 She focuses her writing on insurance, financial services, and employee benefits.
 In her previous life, she served in the United States Air Force as a missile combat crew commander (think ‘Wargames’).